ripmars/checkin-bot/README.md

-# signboot
+# check-in bot
-some sign scripts,for study and research only
+some check-in scripts,for study and research only